narukijima/nalt-protocol/MIGRATION_v1.0.0_to_v1.1.0.md

-# Migration Guide: PDP v1.0.0 to v1.1.0
+# Migration Guide: NALT Protocol v1.0.0 to v1.1.0

-This guide helps you migrate your Personal Data Protocol (PDP) data from v1.0.0 to v1.1.0.
+This guide helps you migrate your NALT Protocol data from v1.0.0 to v1.1.0.

 ## Breaking Changes